icopy-site/awesome-cn/docs/awesome/awesome-java.md

 - [Ratpack](https://ratpack.io) - Set of libraries that facilitate fast, efficient, evolvable and well-tested HTTP applications.
 - [Takes](https://github.com/yegor256/takes) - Opinionated web framework which is built around the concepts of True Object-Oriented Programming and immutability.
 - [Vaadin](https://vaadin.com) - Full-stack open-source Java framework that simplifies web app development.
 Build complex, interactive applications with Java alone, and enhance with TypeScript and React components, without needing deep JavaScript, CSS, or HTML expertise.
+- [WebForms Core](https://github.com/webforms-core) - A technology for managing HTML tags from the server.

 ### Workflow Orchestration Engines